Load Data Using a Data Warehouse Connector

 Visier seamlessly connects to multiple data sources using the different connector types below.

-• Human Capital Management (HCM) data connector: Connects to Human Resources Information Systems (HRIS) and Applicant Tracking Systems (ATS) with a fixed data model.
+• Human capital management (HCM) data connector: Connects to Human Resources Information Systems (HRIS) and Applicant Tracking Systems (ATS) with a fixed data model.
 Leverages templates to load data into Visier.

 • Amazon Redshift